GeorgeWebDevCy/gn-tsiartas-spin-to-win/README.txt

 https://github.com/GeorgeWebDevCy/gn-tsiartas-spin-to-win/.
 Publish a tagged release (or update the `main` branch) and WordPress will offer the update automatically.

+= How are wins paced through the day? =

+Voucher quotas are released gradually based on how much of the active window has elapsed.
+The plugin multiplies each voucher's quota by the fraction of the configured window that has passed and only permits awards up to that allowance.
+The default 07:00–20:00 window spans 13 hours; if you configure 13:00–20:00 instead, the pacing runs across 7 hours, so the average release rate is roughly each quota divided by 7 with randomness preventing awards beyond the computed allowance at any moment.
+Example: with quotas of ten €5 vouchers, five €10 vouchers, one €50 voucher, and one €100 voucher over 13:00–20:00, the pacing allows roughly 1–2 €5 vouchers and fewer than one of each other denomination per hour; halfway through the window the allowance would cap at five €5 vouchers, two €10 vouchers, and zero €50/€100 vouchers until later in the day.

 = Do I need GitHub authentication? =

 No. Public access is sufficient.
 If you later make the repository private, you can configure authentication hooks